chrischandfw/scratch-organizer/README.md

     -   What needs to live in a persistence layer?
 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)

+## Description
+- We will be creating a Workshop Organizer.
+This app allows you to add participants to workshops.

+## Acceptance Criteria
+- Users should be able to see a list of workshops with participants on /workshops
+- Clicking on a participant should delete it from supabase and rerender the list of workshops
+- The /create page should have a prefilled dropdown menu with the list of workshops from supabase
+- Submitting the form on the /create page should create a new participant in the workshop and redirect the user back to the /workshops page

+## Rubric
+- Main branch deployed to Netlify
+- Open PR from dev branch with Netlify deploy preview
+- Supabase tables properly setup (submit a screenshot with your submission)
+- Supabase policies properly setup (submit a screenshot with your submission)
+- User sees a list of workshops on /workshops
+- User sees a dropdown of workshops on /create
+- User can add a partipant to a workshop
+- User can remove a participant from a workshop
+- ASYNC: getWorkshops() : get all workshops with their participants in supabase.
+- ASYNC: createParticipant(participant) : create participant in supabase and attach it to a workshop
+- ASYNC: deleteParticipant(id) : delete a participant in supabase